msperlin/beautiful-jekyll/_posts/2017-01-02-2017-01-02-downloading-a-batch-of-stocks-from-yahoo-finance.md

 ---
 layout: post
 published: false
-title: 2017-01-02-Downloading a batch of stocks from yahoo finance
+title: Downloading a batch of stocks from yahoo finance
 ---
 One of the great things of working in finance is that financial datasets are freely available from sources such as Google and Yahoo Finance.
 This